institut-de-genomique/bamFilters/README.md

 # bamFilters
-A tool to filter BAM files
+A utility tool to filter alignments from bam files, using identity percent, low complexity and read coverage.